'Our community has been rocked': Teen who died after falling through ice identified as Dewar High School junior

 "This situation was a tragic event, especially for the family and small town involved," Duston Todd, an investigator with the Okmulgee County Sheriff's Office, said Thursday.

-And not the first of its kind in northeast Oklahoma this week.
+It was not the first of its kind in northeastern Oklahoma this week.

 A Broken Arrow man died Monday after trying to rescue two dogs from the frigid water and falling through the ice on Grand Lake.